 The Mardi Gras parade is the centrepiece of the Orlando event, and replicating it at Bedford would be a significant undertaking.
 The parade requires a dedicated route through the park, a fleet of elaborate floats, and a large cast of performers.
 However, if Bedford is designed with a parade route in mind — which is likely, given Universal's emphasis on spectacle — the infrastructure would already be in place.
 The floats themselves could be designed and built in the UK, potentially incorporating British artistic traditions and craftsmanship.

-Universal Orlando's Mardi Gras concert series is a major draw, with performances happening every weekend throughout the event.
+Universal Orlando's Mardi Gras concert series is a major draw, with performances happening on select nights throughout the event.
 Bedford could replicate this with a mix of UK chart artists, classic bands, and up-and-coming acts.
 A purpose-built stage within the park — or even a temporary festival-style setup — would give Universal the flexibility to host acts of varying sizes and genres.

 In Orlando, Mardi Gras fills the spring gap between the holiday season and summer, driving attendance during what would otherwise be a quieter period.
 Bedford would face the same seasonal challenge, with spring being a traditionally slow period for UK attractions due to unpredictable weather.
 A Mardi Gras event could be the perfect solution, giving guests a compelling reason to visit from February through April regardless of the forecast.